Helical Liquids in Semiconductors: Topological superconductivity in helical channels

 Mathematically, an ordinary fermion can be expressed as a combination of two Majorana modes~\cite{Kitaev:2001}.
 To realize a single Majorana mode in a realistic system, one has to separate the modes in space.
 This task is challenging in conventional solid-state systems hosting spin-1/2 electron or hole states, where the fermion modes have intrinsic spin degeneracy.
 In helical channels, the spin degeneracy is lifted, making them potentially suitable for Majorana modes, either in the form of zero-energy modes or dispersive (propagating) modes.
 In this review, we focus on Majorana zero modes, which are bound states with exponentially localized wave functions in all three spatial dimensions.

-In addition to an academic interest, zero-energy Majorana bound states (MBS) can have technological applications, providing building blocks for advanced quantum computation~\cite{Ivanov:2001,Kitaev:2003,Tanaka:2009,Sato:2009,Alicea:2011,Landau:2016,Hoffman:2016,Karzig:2017}.
+In addition to an academic interest, zero-energy Majorana bound states (MBS) can have technological applications, providing building blocks for advanced quantum computation~\cite{Ivanov:2001,Kitaev:2003,Tanaka:2009,Sato:2009,Alicea:2011,Crepin:2014,Landau:2016,Hoffman:2016,Karzig:2017}.
 There are existing reviews and tutorials on this topic~\cite{Nayak:2008,Alicea:2012,Beenakker:2013,DasSarma:2015,Sato:2017,Beenakker:2020,Laubscher:2021}.
-Remarkably, one can realize MBS by assembling existing ingredients in nanoscale systems.
-Along this line, great efforts were made on semiconductor nanowires combining Rashba spin-orbit coupling, magnetic field, and proximity superconductivity~\cite{Lutchyn:2010,Oreg:2010,Alicea:2011,Klinovaja:2012a,Mourik:2012,Das:2012,Deng:2012,Rokhinson:2012,Finck:2013,Churchill:2013,Rainis:2013,Albrecht:2016,Gul:2018,Prada:2020,Frolov:2020}, though a smoking-gun evidence for the existence of MBS in this setup is still missing~\cite{Castelvecchi:2021,Frolov:2021}.
+Remarkably, while the initial work by \cite{Fu:2008} motivated subsequent works on MBS localized at vortices in topological superconductors in three-dimensional structures~\cite{Wang:2018c,Kong:2019,Machida:2019,Chiu:2020,Liu:2020,Zhu:2020}, one can realize MBS by assembling existing ingredients in quasi-one-dimensional nanoscale systems.
+Along this line, great efforts were made on semiconductor nanowires combining Rashba spin-orbit coupling, magnetic field, and proximity superconductivity~\cite{Lutchyn:2010,Oreg:2010,Alicea:2011,Klinovaja:2012a,Mourik:2012,Das:2012,Deng:2012,Rokhinson:2012,Finck:2013,Churchill:2013,Rainis:2013,Cayao:2015,Albrecht:2016,Gul:2018,Prada:2020,Frolov:2020}, though a smoking-gun evidence for the existence of MBS in this setup is still missing~\cite{Castelvecchi:2021,Frolov:2021}.
 In spite of being relatively accessible in experiments, the Rashba setup has disadvantages, including the detrimental effects of the external magnetic fields on the superconductivity and the sensitivity of topological bound states to the field orientation, which might affect their scalability for practical applications.

-The disadvantages motivated works on alternative platforms, including semiconductor-ferromagnet-superconductor hybrid devices~\cite{Sau:2010}, spontaneous helical spin textures in either magnetically doped nanowires or atomic chains~\cite{Klinovaja:2013a,Braunecker:2013,Vazifeh:2013,Nadj-Perge:2013,Nadj-Perge:2014,Pientka:2014,Hsu:2015,Pawlak:2016,Pawlak:2019} and nanodevices with micromagnets~\cite{Klinovaja:2012b,Kjaergaard:2012,Klinovaja:2013x,Maurer:2018,Desjardins:2019}.
+The disadvantages motivated works on alternative platforms, including semiconductor-ferromagnet-superconductor hybrid devices~\cite{Sau:2010}, spontaneous helical spin textures in either magnetically doped nanowires or atomic chains~\cite{Klinovaja:2013a,Braunecker:2013,Vazifeh:2013,Nadj-Perge:2013,Nadj-Perge:2014,Pientka:2014,Hsu:2015,Ruby:2015,Pawlak:2016,Kim:2018,Pawlak:2019} and nanodevices with micromagnets~\cite{Klinovaja:2012b,Kjaergaard:2012,Klinovaja:2013x,Maurer:2018,Desjardins:2019}.

 There are also proposals on time-reversal-invariant settings~\cite{Haim:2019}, such as iron-based superconductors with $s_{\pm}$ pairing~\cite{Zhang:2013}, nonhelical channels in multisubband quantum wires~\cite{Haim:2014,Gaidamauskas:2014}, or multiple Rashba wires~\cite{Klinovaja:2014a,Klinovaja:2014b,Ebisu:2016,Schrade:2017,Thakurathi:2018}.
 Some of these quasi-one-dimensional systems involve interaction-induced MBS and might be able to realize parafermions~\cite{Alicea:2016}, which provide an even more advanced quantum computation scheme~\cite{Hutter:2016}.